Dolly Castro Flaunts Signature Curves In Shimmery Leggings & Bra

 “You are such a beautiful woman,” one more chimed in.

-Last week, The Inquisitr shared that the bombshell stunned in another hot look that was shared for fans, once again in a promotion for 1st Phorm.She told her fans that she was thrilled that it was “Friyay,” while clad in a NSFW top that included a light pink bra and a pair of high-waisted pants.
+Last week, The Inquisitr reported that the bombshell stunned in another hot look for a different 1st Phorm promotion.
+While clad in a NSFW top that included a light pink bra and a pair of high-waisted pants, she told fans that she was thrilled it was “Friyay.”
 That shot also racked up a ton of likes and comments for the model.